-- 86. All zones in the notional building which receive natural daylight directly (i.e. through glazing in the external walls of the zone) will be modelled with photo-electric dimming (as defined in the SBEM Technical Manual23), without back-sensor control. - 87.
-Zones in the notional building which do not receive natural daylight directly (i.e. through glazing in the external walls of the zone), but are flagged in the NCM Activity database as appropriate to receive local manual switching, will be modelled with local manual switching (as defined in the SBEM Technical Manual 22) provided the floor area of the zone is less than 30 m2.
+- 87. Zones in the Notional building which do not receive natural daylight directly (i.e. through glazing in the external walls of the zone), but are flagged in the NCM Activity database as appropriate to receive local manual switching, will be modelled with local manual switching (as defined in the SBEM Technical Manual 22) provided the floor area of the zone is less than 30 m2.
 Otherwise, the general lighting is switched centrally based on the occupancy hours for the activity in the NCM Activity database.
 Whether or not the activity is appropriate to have local manual control is determined in the "activity" table from the NCM Activity Database in the "BR_CHECK02" field (1 for activity that is not appropriate to have local manual control, and 0 otherwise). - 88.
-Zones in the notional building do not benefit from constant illuminance control. - 89.
-All zones in the notional building will be modelled with occupancy sensing (as defined in the SBEM Technical Manual) in the form of a "Manual-on-Auto-off" system (i.e. lights are manually switched on and automatically switched off when no movement has been detected for a set time, e.g. 5-15 minutes).
-Whether or not the activity is appropriate to have local manual control is determined in the "activity" table from the NCM Activity Database using the "BR_CHECK02" field, as described in paragraph 87. - 90.
+Zones in the Notional building do not benefit from constant illuminance control. - 89.
+All zones in the Notional building will be modelled with occupancy sensing (as defined in the SBEM Technical Manual) in the form of a "Manual-on-Auto-off" system (i.e. lights are manually switched on and automatically switched off when no movement has been detected for a set time, e.g. 5-15 minutes).
+Whether or not the activity is appropriate to have local manual control is determined in the "activity" table from the NCM Activity Database using the "BR_CHECK02" field, as described in paragraph 86. - 90.
 All zones in the Notional building with either photoelectric dimming or occupancy sensing light controls, or both, will have a continuous (i.e. always on) parasitic power density of 0.1 W/m2. - 91.
-The display lighting, where applicable, in the Notional building is based on the display lighting with luminous efficacy of 95 lamp lumens per circuit-watt so the display lighting power density in the Notional zone will be from the NCM Activity Database multiplied by 0.158 (i.e. adjustment between lamp efficacy of 95 and 15 lumens per circuit-watt).
-Daylight harvesting and local manual switching do not apply to display lighting in the notional building (i.e. only affects general lighting). - 92.
-The display lighting in the notional building does not benefit from automatic time switch control. - 93.
+The display lighting, where applicable, in the Notional building is based on the display lighting with luminous efficacy of 95 lamp lumens per circuit-watt so the display lighting power density in the Notional zone will be from the NCM Activity Database multiplied by 0.158 (i.e. adjustment between lamp efficacy of 95 and 1523 lumens per circuit-watt).
+Daylight harvesting and local manual switching do not apply to display lighting in the Notional building (i.e. only affects general lighting). - 92.
+The display lighting in the Notional building does not benefit from automatic time switch control. - 93.
 Both general lighting and display lighting (where appropriate) will use the same operating profile as defined in the NCM Activity database for each activity.